How to throttle outgoing email with PHPList

 Related Articles

-Are you able to send emails but not receive?
+Are you able to receive emails but not send?

 How to add/remove an e-mail account